ARTCvan/server-staffhandbook/README.md

 # Special Formatting
 Discord uses a special type of Markdown, but there are more then just the basic ones.
 This [link](https://discord.com/developers/docs/reference#message-formatting-formats) will direct you to many other formatting methods, which also include the timeformatting.
+[This time converter](https://www.epochconverter.com/) allows you to convert normal time into UNIX time, which is required for the time formatting in Discord.